Shaped by storm and

 beach is staffed with lifeguards who are trained in ocean

 lifesaving and first aid techniques.
+Please check our swimming schedule prior to your visit.
 Nearby are parking areas

 and bathhouse pavilions with changing areas, first aid stations,

 Personal Flotation Devices are not permitted to be used in the Ocean Bathing Areas.

 A new lifeguarded swimming area will be open this summer season near A-7, north of the Fisherman’s Walkway access point.
 A $3 walk-in fee (free for children under 3 years old) will be assessed for those who enter the park at Fisherman’s Walkway adjacent to Tices Shoal while lifeguards are on duty.

 in the park, visitors may enjoy picnicking on the ocean beach.